 On A Side Note…

 Truly, Accountancy is one of the highly regulated and most dynamic profession, if we were to be asked.
-In fact, earlier this year, a law was passed requiring CPAs to complete 120 units of continuing professional education (CPE) credits before a professional’s license is renewed, the highest among PRC-regulated profession in the Philippines.
+In fact, it’s the only profession that requires professionals to complete 120 units of continuing professional education (CPE) credits before a professional’s license is renewed, the highest among PRC-regulated profession in the Philippines.

 Even those CPA’s in public practice encounter different issues and challenges in the practice of their profession (read).